MFA General Guidelines

 • All work entered into any exhibition must be for sale unless prior agreements are made, and marked either with a price or POR for Price On Request.

-• MFA processes all sales, and payment from sold work will be mailed to the artist 30 days after the close of the exhibition.
+• MFA processes all sales, no exceptions.
+Payment from sold work will be mailed to the artist 30 days after the close of the exhibition.

 • Sold artwork requiring shipment will be handled by MFA with costs collected from buyer.
 Buyers will be asked if the work may be retained until the exhibit ends.
-If the buyer disagrees, MFA will let the work go, and the artist will be informed.
+If the buyer disagrees, MFA will release the work to the buyer, and the artist will be informed.
+No replacement works may be displayed.

-• MFA asks that artists donate 20% from any sale made through a direct referral from the MFA within three months.
-All donations are used to help defray operating costs of the Maryland Federation of Art and are tax-deductible by the artists to the full extent of the law.
+• MFA asks that artists donate 20% from any sale made through a direct referral from MFA within three months of the show closing.
+All donations are used to help defray operating costs of MFA and are tax-deductible by the artists to the full extent of the law.

 Work